 16. Ladder golf

 With 18 feet of PVC pipe and a few PVC tees and elbows you can make your very own ladder golf to play all summer long.
 For the detailed tutorial check out Momtastic.

 Some folk call washers urban horseshoes!
 Whatever you call it, washers is a fun backyard game that’s easy to build.
 I love the addition of the leather handles on this set from ECAB.

 18. Glow in the dark ring toss

-Ring toss is fun, but glow in the dark ring toss is way more awesome!
-This simple game can be built with a clay pot, rocks, and glow sticks!
-Check out Design Dazzle for the complete tutorial.
+Ring toss is fun, but glow in the dark ring toss is even more fun!
+This simple game can be built with a clay pot, rocks, a ruler and glow sticks!

 19. Water balloon target practice